 87,000 combinations vs. just one - yours!

-But few people realize that Starbucks coffee started serving its popular coffee drinks way at their first store which was opened in 1971.
+But few people realize that Starbucks started serving its popular coffee drinks way at their first store which was opened in 1971.

 Since then millions of people have adopted the Starbucks coffee habit, you can read more about the Starbucks Company story here.